DHS/rat/readme.md

 1. Copy all files to your application directory
 2. Create a MySQL database and run rat.sql in it
-3. Rename config/config-sample.php → config/config.php
-4. Update the variables in config/config.php, in particular the database variables
+3. Update the variables in config.php, in particular dev_url and the database variables
-5. Visit /admin/setup to create your account
+4. Visit /admin/setup to create your account

 Functionality
 -------------